Mobility

 4 min

-BarcelonaSummer is here and, with it, the works in Barcelona.
-The City Council and the Generalitat have made the now classic announcement of mobility disruptions for this summer and have announced that they plan to carry out forty actions in the Catalan capital.
-These are 24 works and 18 paving actions that will directly affect the city's mobility.
-As every year, the administration tries to accumulate many of these jobs in the summer, specifically in August, precisely because it is the period of the year with fewer vehicles and, consequently, with fewer inconveniences for residents and less impact.
+BarcelonaSummer arrives and works proliferate (even more) in Barcelona.
+The City Council and the Generalitat have made the now-classic announcement of mobility disruptions for this summer and have specified that they plan to carry out some forty actions in the Catalan capital.
+These are 24 works and 18 paving operations that will directly affect the city's mobility.
+As every year, the administration tries to accumulate many of these tasks in the summer, specifically in August, precisely because it is the period of the year with fewer vehicles and, consequently, with fewer disturbances for residents and less impact.

-In addition, this summer Barcelona is facing "the final stretch" of some major urbanization works that have been underway for months, such as the transformation of Balmes street between Plaça Molina and Ronda del General Mitre, this July; the works on Meridiana avenue, between Felip II and Fabra i Puig, and those of the Vila i Vilà collector, in the fall.
-The council has explained that in the coming summer months, work will also be done on the final phases of La Rambla — which should finish in February —, the urbanization of Gran Via over the Glòries tunnel, and the initial covering of the Ronda de Dalt, between exits 5 and 6.
+In addition, this summer Barcelona is facing "the final stretch" of some major urbanization works that have been underway for months, such as the transformation of Balmes street between Plaça Molina and Ronda General Mitre, this July; the works on Meridiana avenue, between Felip II and Fabra i Puig, and those of the Vila i Vilà collector, in the autumn.
+The council has explained that in the coming summer months, work will also be done on the final phase of La Rambla — which is due to finish in February —, the urbanization of Gran Via over the Glòries tunnel, and the initial coverage of the Ronda de Dalt, between exits 5 and 6.

 WEB Les obres d'estiu a BCN 2026

-These are the main projects for 2026 which, although numbering in the tens, are far from the more than a hundred works that had been carried out in previous years.
-The deputy mayor and head of Urbanism and Mobility, Laia Bonet, wanted to emphasize, however, that these are "important works" that are already "approaching the final stretch of the major transformations underway in the city during this term."
+These are the main affectations for 2026 which, although numbering in the dozens, are far from the more than a hundred works that had been carried out in previous years.
+The deputy mayor and head of Urbanism and Mobility, Laia Bonet, however, wanted to emphasize that these are "important works" that are already "facing the final stretch of the major transformations underway in the city this term."
 The main actions are these:

 Final stretch of works on Balmes

-This summer the complete paving of the street carriageway will take place on July 11 and 12, which will involve traffic closures.
-The work, started in 2024, has renovated 15,000 m², has widened the sidewalks to over 4 meters, and has incorporated more than a hundred new trees.
-When the work is finished and the final touches are made, the project will be considered complete, this same July.
+This summer, the complete paving of the street's roadway will take place on July 11 and 12, which will involve traffic closures.
+The project, started in 2024, has renovated 15,000 m², widened the sidewalks to over 4 meters, and incorporated more than a hundred new trees.
+When the work is finished and the final touches are made, the project will be considered complete, this July.

 Paving of Meridiana

-The transformation of Meridiana avenue between Felip II and Fabra i Puig also ends, with paving between July 27 and August 14.
-This will be the work that may cause, according to the City Council, more mobility problems and more closures, although it will be done in phases to try to minimize the impact.
-The work will also have a significant impact on bus services, especially on interurban buses that enter and leave via this route.
+The transformation of Meridiana Avenue between Felip II and Fabra i Puig also ends, with paving between July 27 and August 14.
+This will be the work that, according to the City Council, may cause more mobility problems and more disruptions, although it will be done in phases to try to minimize the impact.
+The work will also have a significant impact on bus services, especially interurban ones entering and leaving via this route.

-La Rambla, another major project that is nearing its end
+La Rambla, another major project that is nearing completion

-On La Rambla, where work is now being completed on the Raval side, between August 3 and 16, a section of pavement on the other side, the Gothic side, will be renewed to homogenize the work before restoring the descending direction on the Raval side.
-"This should allow us to focus on the end," point out sources from the council.
+Between August 3 and 16, on La Rambla, where work is currently being completed on the Raval side, a section of pavement on the other side, the Gothic side, will be renewed to homogenize the work before resuming the descending direction on the Raval side.
+"This should allow us to focus on the end," say council sources.
 The work is expected to be completely finished in the first half of February.
 This summer, the transversal crossings are expected to be eliminated and the central section opened.

-TMB also explained a few weeks ago that it plans to renew the L1 line Extension of L8
+TMB also explained a few weeks ago that it plans to renovate the L1 line Extension of L8

 Metro works

-On the metro network,TMB already explained a few weeks ago that it plans to renew the L1 track between Santa Eulàlia and Mercat Nou, which will leave the section between Florida and Plaça de Sants out of service from July 17 to August 28.
-The connecting corridor between lines 1 and 3 at Catalunya will also be renewed, and will remain closed from July 6 to September 7.
+Regarding the metro network,TMB already announced a few weeks ago that it plans to renovate the L1 line track between Santa Eulàlia and Mercat Nou, which will leave the section between Florida and Plaça de Sants without service from July 17 to August 28.
+The connecting corridor between lines 1 and 3 at Catalunya will also be renovated and will be closed from July 6 to September 7.

-In addition, the Verdaguer station on L4 will remain closed from July 6 to August 30 due to accessibility works, while the works for the new elevators at Plaça de Sants (L5) will force the closure of one direction of Carrer de Sants between July 13 and August 21.
+In addition, the Verdaguer station on the L4 line will be closed from July 6 to August 30 for accessibility works, while the works on the new elevators at Plaça de Sants (L5) will force the closure of one direction of Carrer de Sants between July 13 and August 21.

 Duplications on Trambesòs

 The Trambesòs works will enter, according to the municipal team, a "decisive phase" with the interruption of lines T4, T5 and T6 between July 3 and September 13.
-The T4 will be cut between Verdaguer and El Maresme, while the T5 and T6 will be cut between Ciutadella-Vila Olímpica and Sant Martí de Provençals.
+The T4 will be cut between Verdaguer and El Maresme, while the T5 and T6, between Ciutadella-Vila Olímpica and Sant Martí de Provençals.
 To carry out the work and, at the same time, guarantee mobility, special bus lines are planned to replace the service.

-The Vallvidrera Funicular will also be out of service between July 27 and August 28 for its annual review and a general inspection of the vehicles, also with replacement transport.
+The Vallvidrera funicular will also be out of service between July 27 and August 28 for its annual review and a general inspection of the vehicles, and will also have substitute transport.

 Paving works

-In parallel, and within the framework of the Endreça plan, there are 18 paving actions planned throughout the city, totaling almost 98,000 m².
-Among the most notable are those on Santaló street, Cerdà square, Moianès street, Can Marcet avenue, the Vidal i Barraquer-Rembrandt axis, various sections of Mare de Déu de Montserrat avenue, Maragall promenade, Gran Via, and Mallorca street.
-These works are part of the more than 1,300 maintenance actions and 36 transformation actions planned for this year, with an investment of over 200 million euros.
+In parallel, and within the framework of the Endreça plan, there are 18 paving operations planned throughout the city, which, in total, amount to almost 98,000 m².
+Among the most notable are those on Santaló street, Cerdà square, Moianès street, Can Marcet avenue, the Vidal i Barraquer-Rembrandt axis, several sections of Mare de Déu de Montserrat avenue, Maragall promenade, Gran Via, and Mallorca street.
+These works are part of the more than 1,300 maintenance and 36 transformation operations planned for this year, with an investment of over 200 million euros.

 stats